-Canon 7D versus Nikon D5300
+Canon 7D vs Nikon D5300

-The Canon EOS 7D and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in September 2009 and October 2013.
+The Canon EOS 7D and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in September 2009 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (25 percent) than the Canon 7D.
 Moreover, the D5300 is substantially lighter (44 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.